AuroraBenzyl/json-schema-bot/README.md

 ## Continuous Integration (CI)

-The bot also assists with continuous integration tasks.
-This includes:

 - **Automated Testing:** The bot can automatically run tests whenever code is pushed to the repository.
 - **Code Quality Checks:** The bot can run automated tools to check the quality of the code, such as linters or static analysis tools.
 - **Deployment:** The bot can automatically deploy the application to a specified environment when the code is merged into the main branch.